wenqingchu/Semantic-CariGANs/README.md

 ## Usage
 Our method has four parts, segmentation, retrieval, shape transformation and style transfer.
-We provide the pretrained segmentation, retrieval, style adaptation and shape adaptation models in Google Drive (https://drive.google.com/open?id=1x0bJ7wBAsC_jSjm30SIqjl-huuBZMKh6)
+We provide the pretrained segmentation, retrieval, style adaptation and shape adaptation models in Tecent Drive (https://share.weiyun.com/sI26vupw)
 Please put the models under 'Semantic-CariGANs/'.
 For testing options, please use an aligned photo image and run the below commond.
 Refer to 'options/test_options.py' for testing setting and details.